 Most GMB users can get notifications whenever a new review appears on their listing.
 However, those notifications are automatically disabled for GMB accounts that have over 100 locations for a single business.

-For these brands, there is review management software available that provides notifications for all new reviews and the ability to respond to reviews on Google from a single dashboard.
+For these brands, there is reputation management software available that provides notifications for all new reviews and the ability to respond to reviews on Google from a single dashboard.

 Best Practices How to Respond to Google Reviews

 With all the reviews coming in it’s only inevitable that a negative review will pop up at some point.
-But don’t let it be discouraging.
+But don’t let it discourage you.
 It’s what you do with it that will determine if a business can attract more customers.
 Learning how to respond to negative reviews as well as positive feedback can be the difference between a loyal customer or a one-time visitor.